Muhammad Saleh al-Aulaqi

-Muhammad Saleh al-Aulaqi (1940 - 30 April 1973) was a Yemeni politician and diplomat.
+Muhammad Saleh al-Aulaqi (1940 – 30 April 1973) was a Yemeni politician and diplomat.
 Aulaqi was the minister of foreign affairs of South Yemen and advocated for the unification of Yemen.
-On 30 April 1973, a South Yemen Air Force transport aircraft carrying diplomats on a tour of South Yemen crashed, killing all 25 people on board, including himself and several ambassadors.
+On 30 April 1973, a South Yemen Air Force transport aircraft carrying diplomats on a tour of South Yemen crashed, killing all 25 people on board, including himself, writer Mohammad Abdul-Wali, and several ambassadors.
+It was likely a Douglas DC-3.